jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 #### Support Group

-If you work at Facebook as a Singaporean, you will have a pretty strong support group.
-Elsewhere, you need to find your friends.

 My Singaporean friends have helped me settle in and lent me some USD.
 I sought advice from my Singaporean friends for much of the content above.

 As a fresh graduate, a support group is important.
-You get to share knowledge and information with each other on how to become a better professional and grow together.
+You share knowledge and information with each other and grow together.
 If your company is mostly remote, you need to create these interactions.

 Do not let any of these stop you from pursuing your career in the US.
 I think there are some good reasons that might make you reconsider moving to the US - for example, you have your significant other in Singapore, or your parents are living their last days.

+I hope these helps.